noahehall/theBookOfNoah/algorithms.md

   - sort of a tree extension
     - you have `nodes` that connect to each other to create relationships
     - unlike binary trees
-      - a graph can have mroe than one/two connections
+      - a graph can have more than one/two connections
       - `graph nodes` often have a multitude of connections
+  - structures that present a number of nodes (vertexes) connected by a number of edges/arcs (depending on the presentation)
+    - appear as ordered pairs int he form `g=(v,e)`
+    -
+  - most developers use dictionaries, lesser times lists to build graphs
-  - characteristics
+    - dictionaries
+      - key - node name
+      - values - connections for the node

   - a graph shows connectivity between nodes in a way that is useful for defining complex relationships

+##### graph terminology
+  - `graph complexity`
+    - count the edges and vertexes
+  - `graph centrality`
+    - ???
+  - `plotting`
+    - the act of turning the numbers that represent a graph into a gaphic visualization
   - `directionality`
     - a graph node can connect to any other node with a specific direction in mind
     - e.g.
       - some streets are bidirectional
       - some streets are one-way streets
   - weights
     -  a graph can designate a weight to a particular connection
       - distintance between two points
       - time required to traverse the route
       - etc
-##### graph construction
-  - most developers use dictionaries, lesser times lists to build graphs
-  - dictionaries
-    - key - node name
-    - vallues - connections for the node
     -
+##### graph types
+  - `networks`
+    - kind of graph that associates names with the vertexes (nodes/points),  edges (artcs/lines), or both -

 # Algorithms - background
   - algorithms are all about finding solutions
     - i.e. present methods for solving formulas